 What Quats Do

-As a group, quats are highly-effective compounds for controlling a broad spectrum of microorganisms, including bacteria, molds, yeasts, fungi, and some viruses.
+Quats destroy microorganisms that cause disease.
+As a group, quats are highly-effective in controlling a broad spectrum of germs including bacteria, molds, fungi, and most viruses.

-They are used in formulations for cleaning, sanitizing and disinfecting hard, non-porous surfaces such as floors, walls, toilets and fixtures found in hospitals, schools, offices, and homes.
+They are used in formulations for sanitizing and disinfecting hard, non-porous surfaces such as counter tops, floors, walls, toilets and fixtures found in hospitals, schools, offices, and homes.

-Quat-based disinfectants are widely used to help keep healthcare, educational, business, animal facilities and food processing operations free of disease- causing bacteria and viruses.
+Quat-based disinfectants are widely used to help keep healthcare, educational, business, agricultural facilities and food processing operations free of disease- causing bacteria and viruses.